 These items have an array of predators that are after its contents.
 Let’s name a few.

 Ants love to eat and they’ll invite their extended family to the banquet.
 In order to properly treat an ant issue, it’s important to know what species of ant you’re dealing with.
 Sugar ants or pharaoh ants, for example, should’t be sprayed.
 (They’re the yellowish or brownish ant that can be identified by places and foods they infest: in your suburban kitchen, eating your tasty sweets.)
 If they are disturbed, they’ll disburse and bud into multiple colonies.
-For these ants, use Dr. Killigan’s Insect Buster® to disperse diatomaceous earth.
+For these ants, use Dr. Killigan’s Insect Buster® to disperse Dust to Dust Non-Toxic Insect Power.
 For all other ant types, our kill-on-contact non-toxic insect spray Six Feet Under® will do the trick, ending your bug battle.

 These greasy-looking insects will eat anything: starch, sugar, grease, meat, and cheese, as well as rotting fruits and vegetables.
 As if it couldn’t get any worse, they also love cardboard, especially if it’s wet.
 They’ll use it for shelter and food, eating the fibers and glue of the organic material.